ChatGPT 5.1 vs Gemini 3 vs Claude Opus 4.5: The 2025 AI Showdown

 ChatGPT 5.1 adapts its reasoning depth dynamically.
 The same prompt may receive a quick answer or extended analysis depending on detected complexity.

-Gemini 3 excels at multimodal reasoning — analyzing charts alongside text, understanding video content, or processing audio transcripts with visual context.
-For very long documents, Gemini 3's ~1M context provides the largest window.
+Gemini 3 Pro excels at multimodal reasoning — analyzing charts alongside text, understanding video content, or processing audio together with visual context.
+For very long documents, Gemini 3 Pro's ~1.05M-token input window is the largest of the three at this snapshot.

 3. When to Use vs When NOT to Use